 All candidates for the Bachelor of Arts in Music and the Bachelor of Music Education degrees must pass a piano proficiency examination.
-This examination must be completed prior to the internship year for the B.M.E. degree.
-Credit for the piano proficiency examination can be obtained by passing Class Piano I and Class Piano II.
-Students may also request evaluation by the appropriate faculty member.
+Students must complete the piano proficiency before the internship year for the B.M.E. degree.
+Students can obtain credit for piano proficiency by passing Class Piano I and Class Piano II.
+Students may also request an evaluation by the appropriate faculty member.

-Examination requirements will include the following:
+Examination requirements: